Archaeological Museum of Santa Scolastica, Bari

 How to Get There

 The Archaeological Museum of Santa Scolastica is located in Bari Vecchia, near the waterfront and within walking distance of many major landmarks such as the Basilica of Saint Nicholas and the Swabian Castle.
-From Bari Centrale railway station, it's a pleasant 20-minute walk through the Murat district and into the old city.
-Train schedules and bookings can be found on Omio.
+From Bari Centrale railway station, it’s a pleasant 20-minute walk through the Murat district and into the old city.
+Use Omnio to easily compare schedules, book train tickets, and find the best prices all in one place for a hassle-free journey across Italy.

 Practical Tips on Visitng the Archaeological Museum of Santa Scolastica